xbze3/financegy/README.md

 -   If a valid cache file (less than 7 days old) is found, the result is returned instantly from the cache.
 -   If the cache is missing, disabled, or older than one week, FinanceGY fetches fresh data from the GSE and updates the cache automatically.

 All cache files are stored in a local `cache/` directory as small JSON files containing the retrieved data and a timestamp.
-This ensures that frequently accessed data loads quickly while staying reasonably up to date.

 You can manually clear all cached data at any time: